pawamoy/shell-history/README.md

 ... and now use your shell normally!

 If you want to stop `shellhistory`, simply run `shellhistory disable`.

+*Note: for performance reasons, you can also use the static, absolute path to the source file.
+Indeed, calling `shellhistory-location` spawns a Python process which can slow down your shell startup.
+Get the path once with `shellhistory-location`, and use `. <ABS_PATH>`.
+In my case it's `. ~/.local/pipx/venvs/shellhistory/lib/python3.6/site-packages/shellhistory/shellhistory.sh`.*

 ## Usage
 Launch the web app with `shellhistory-web`.